reactioon/rdata/README.md

 * 256MB RAM
 * Linux Debian 11 / OSX Ventura

-**Note:** I've tested with debian and osx, you can check if works fine on other distros.
+**Note:** I've tested with Debian and OSX, you can check if works fine on other distros.

 ## Concept